peschelgroup/LivestockCV/docs/source/Thresholding.rst

 What grayscale conversion does is it transforms the values of all the pixels into a scale of 0-255.
 By setting a threshold value we can uniformly convert values below our threshold to black.

 .. note::
    Total black is the absence of light, therefore, the pixel value of pitch black is 0.
-Conversely, 255 is the lucent illumination of pure white.
+   Conversely, 255 is the illumination of pure white.

 Arguments:
 ~~~~~~~~